Indian Armed Forces: Republic of India (1950 to present)

-Upon India becoming a sovereign republic on 26 January 1950, some of the last vestiges of British rule – such as rank badges, imperial crowns, British ensigns and "Royal" monikers – were dropped and replaced with the Indian tricolour and the Lion Capital of Asoka.
+Upon India becoming a sovereign republic on 26 January 1950, some of the last vestiges of British rule – such as rank badges, imperial crowns, British ensigns, and "Royal" monikers – were dropped and replaced with the Indian tricolour and the Lion Capital of Asoka.
 On 1 April 1951, the remaining units of Imperial Service Troops of the former princely states were integrated with the regular Indian Army, though only a percentage of the former princely states forces were found capable enough to be retained in active service.
 While India had become a republic, British officers seconded from the British Armed Forces continued to hold senior positions in the Indian Armed Forces into the early 1960s.
 On 1 April 1954, Air Marshal Subroto Mukherjee became the first Indian Commander-in-Chief of the Indian Air Force.
 Effective from 1 April 1955, a parliamentary act, the Commanders-In-Chiefs (Change in Designation) Act, re-designated the office of Commander-in-Chief as the Chief of Staff of each branch.
-Not until 1958 would the last British chief of staff that of the Indian Navy, be succeeded by an Indian.
+Not until 1958 would the last British chief of staff of the Indian Navy be succeeded by an Indian.
 On 22 April of that year, Vice Admiral Ram Dass Katari became the first Indian Chief of Naval Staff.
 The Chiefs of Staff of the Indian Air Force and the Indian Navy were upgraded to four-star rank on par with the Chief of Army Staff in 1966 and 1968, respectively.

-In 1961 tensions rose between India and Portugal over the Portuguese-occupied territory of Goa, which India claimed for itself.
+In 1961, tensions rose between India and Portugal over the Portuguese-occupied territory of Goa, which India claimed for itself.
 After Portuguese police cracked down violently on a peaceful, unarmed demonstration for union with India, the Indian government decided to invade and initiated Operation Vijay.
 A lopsided air, sea, and ground campaign resulted in the speedy surrender of Portuguese forces.
 Within 36 hours, 451 years of Portuguese colonial rule ended, and Goa was annexed by India.

 Pakistan's Lt.
 Gen. A. A. K. Niazi signing the instrument of surrender in Dhaka on 16 Dec' 1971, in the presence of India's Lt.
 Gen. J.S.
 Aurora.
-Standing behind them are officers of India's Army, Navy and Air Force.
-The 1971 War directly involved participation of all three arms of Indian Armed Forces.
+Standing behind them are officers of India's Army, Navy, and Air Force.
+The 1971 War directly involved participation of all three arms of the Indian Armed Forces.